jflheureux/jflh-website/aboutme.md

 ![Jean-François L'Heureux headshot]({{ '/img/jflheureux.png' | absolute_url }}){: .center-image }

 <p style="text-align: justify;">
   I am Jean-François L'Heureux.
-I've spent half of my life programming now, beginning when I was a teenager.
-I'm passionate about web programming.
-Mostly front-end but also back-end.
+I've spent more than half of my life programming, beginning when I was a teenager.
+I'm passionate about web development.
+Mostly front-end, but also back-end.
 Everyday, I try to learn more, become a better coder, and a better person.
-Keeping this blog active is the first step to motivate me to read more on my favorite subjects and put what I learn into practice by writing code.
+This blog motivates me to read more on my favorite subjects and put what I learn into practice by writing code.
 </p>

 <p style="text-align: justify;">